dtudk/pythonsupport-page/docs/install/windows/manual.rst

       change this, it is not updated to reflect the actual behaviour

    #.
-      Open :menuselection:`Anaconda PowerShell` as an `Administrator` by opening the menu bar, then search for :menuselection:`Anaconda PowerShell`.
+      Open :menuselection:`Miniforge prompt` as an `Administrator` by opening the menu bar, then search for :menuselection:`Miniforge Prompt`.

-      Once you see Anaconda PowerShell on the right-hand side, you can select :menuselection:`Run as Administrator`.
+      Once you see the Miniforge prompt on the right-hand side, you can select :menuselection:`Run as Administrator`.
       If not, right-click the icon and choose :menuselection:`Run as Administrator`.